Meggin/bamazon/README.md

 This is bamazon, the backend that is a very simple version of a very popular product that many of us use on a regular basis.

-Check out this screencast on youtube to see how it works: [bamazon on youtube](https://youtu.be/hF-m9R-r19s)
+Check out this screencast on youtube to see how it works: [bamazon on youtube](https://youtu.be/hF-m9R-r19s).

-<iframe width="560" height="315" src="https://www.youtube.com/embed/hF-m9R-r19s" frameborder="0" allowfullscreen></iframe>

 It uses some third-party node modules, has it's own modules, and connects to a mysql database to store and retrieve product and department information.